-State Agreements carry implications for zoning and compatible land use planning, either by restricting other development or use of burdened land, or by negating the requirement for Local Government development approval.
-Pannawonica remains a 'closed town' located on a Crown lease and subject to the Iron Ore (Robe River) Agreement Act 1964 providing housing and other services to Rio Tinto Iron Ore employees and their families.
+State Agreements carry Implications for zoning and compatible land use planning, either by restricting other development or use of burdened land, or by negating the requirement for Local Government development approval.
+Pannawonica remains a 'closed town' located on a Crown lease and subject to the tran Ore (Robe River) Agreement Act 1964 providing housing and other services to Rio Tinto Iron Ore employees and their families.
 As such, a town site strategy plan has not been prepared for Pannawonica.

-It is understood that the majority of State Agreements are not shown on a map, making it difficult to identify affected land across the district.
+It is underclood that most of the Not all State Agreements are not shown on a map, making it difficult to identify affected land across the district.
 Ongoing collaboration between the Shire, major proponents and the State Government will ensure good governance and understanding of the legislative obligations of the State Agreements while showing due regard to Scheme's land use and development provisions.

-Many Aboriginal people reside in Bindi Bindi, Wakathuni, Jundaru, Bellary Springs (Innawonga), Youngaleena Bunjima and Ngurrawaana.
+Many Aboriginal people reside in Bindi Bindi, Wakathuni, Jundaru, Beliary Springs (Innawonga), Youngaleena Bunjima and Ngurrawaana.